Durga Puja is one of the most auspicious festivals in Hindu Mythology.

 Durga Puja is also popularly known as Durgotsav and Sharadotsav.
 People from Bengal worship on these nine days and people from SouthIndia, decorate and perform celebration with worship idol of birds, animals, and other beings for nine days.

-This year Navratri in India will start on Sunday, 29 September and ends on Monday, 7 October.
+This year Navratri in India will start on Sunday, 22nd October and end on Monday, 26th October.
 Furthermore, the date for Dussehra falls on Tuesday, 8 October.

 Durga Puja (Ashtami) Next Four Years-